Weyburn-Bengough

-Weyburn-Big Muddy is a provincial electoral district for the Legislative Assembly of Saskatchewan, Canada.
-Located in southeastern Saskatchewan, the constituency was created through the Representation Act, 1994 (Saskatchewan) by combining most of the Weyburn district with part of Bengough-Milestone.
-The "Weyburn" riding was once represented by former CCF Premier, and federal NDP leader, Tommy Douglas.
+Weyburn-Bengough is a provincial electoral district for the Legislative Assembly of Saskatchewan, Canada.
+Located in southeastern Saskatchewan, the constituency was created as Weyburn-Big Muddy for the 1995 general election by combining parts of Weyburn and Bengough-Milestone.

 The largest centre in the constituency is the city of Weyburn (pop.
 9,433).
 Smaller communities in the district include the towns of Willow Bunch, Coronach, Ogema and Bengough; and the villages of Minton, Pangman and Mctaggart.

+For the 2024 general election, the riding was renamed Weyburn-Bengough and shifted to the north, gaining significant territory from Indian Head-Milestone, Lumsden-Morse, and Moosomin and losing territory to Estevan-Big Muddy and Cannington.